crashonthebeat/ifrpg-engine/readme.md

 * Travelling across mapspaces (to and from overworld, to and from submaps)
 * Opening, Closing, and Unlocking Doors/Directions (Key functionality will come with the usable items update)
 * Item interaction, getting items, placing items into containers or dropping them into the room
+* Equipment: Wieldable tools, wearable clothes and containers
+* Holsters, Sheathes and Racks that can only take specific items

 ## The Plan